jeremysmitherman/Hoggy/README.md

 ====

 Hoggy needs the following Python modules:

-Twisted
+* Twisted
-SQLAlchemy
+* SQLAlchemy
-BeautifulSoup
+* BeautifulSoup
-Requests
+* Requests

-You can get all of the above really easily from PIP, so it's suggested that you run Hoggy in its own virtualenv.
+You can get all of the above really easily from PIP, so it's suggested that you run Hoggy in its own virtualenv (if you know how).

 Installation
 ====

-1: Make a copy of config.ini.default as config.ini, and open it in your favourite text editor.
+1. Make a copy of config.ini.default as config.ini, and open it in your favourite text editor.
-2: Fill out config.ini, which should be fairly self explanatory.
+2. Fill out config.ini, which should be fairly self explanatory.
 If you're using MySQL, make sure you create a database and user for Hoggy.
-3: Execute setup.py to create the required database tables
+3. Execute setup.py to create the required database tables
-4: Wonder how you didn't hoozin' it up
+4. Wonder how you didn't hoozin' it up

 Usage
 ====